If you are someone who owns or uses a gas lawn mower, you may be concerned about the impact that your gas lawn mower has on the environment.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 Are Gas Lawn Mowers Bad for the Environment?

 Those looking to spruce up their lawns may not put much thought into the type of lawn mowers they use and just go with one to get it done.
 This fact can be a problem when multiple people are doing it.

 Gas lawn mowers have many negative impacts on the environment and have a significant impact on overall pollution in the United States.
-Gas lawn mower release harmful carbon emissions and nitrous oxides contributing to an increase in greenhouse gas in the atmosphere.
+Gas lawn mowers release harmful carbon emissions and nitrous oxides contributing to an increase in greenhouse gas in the atmosphere.

 The ways that gas lawn mowers impact the environment are a bit complex.
-As you operate a gas lawn mower, their internal operations cause them to release various emissions that are harmful to the environment.
+As you operate a gas lawn mower, its internal operations cause them to release various emissions that are harmful to the environment.

 What Are Emissions?

 Now that you’re hearing about the carbon emissions caused by gas lawn mowers, you may be wondering, “What are emissions?”

 According to The Environmental Protection Agency, “Emissions are the gases and particles which are put into the air or emitted by various sources.”
 Emissions can occur from natural sources, like from wood-burning fires or livestock, but are often produced by manmade machinery and operations.